learnable-content/React-the-ES6-Way/readme.md

 style tag a regular old JavaScript object to work with, which it can then turn into the proper style tag when rendering the DOM.

-[FIX]
-Another attribute that was added to the `textarea` that is JSX specific is the `defaultValue` attribute.
-React has the notion of `Controlled` and `Uncontrolled` components.
-When the `value` attribute is set on any type of input, it becomes a controlled component, and the value of that input will **always** be that value.
+Another thing to note is that by adding a `value` attribute to the `textarea` we made it what is called a `Controlled` component.
+In a controlled component, the value of the input will **always** be the value of the `value` attribute.
 User interaction will have no effect on it.
 The only way to change the value is through an event handler.
-In our case, we just wanted to set the initial value of the input, which is why we used the `defaultValue` attribute instead of the `value` attribute.
-When there is no `value` set on an input, it is an uncontrolled component.
-[/FIX]
+On the other hand, if you use the JSX specific `defaultValue` attribute, React will set the initial value of the component to this value, and it will still be editable by the user.

 Let's fire up the server again with `npm start` and visit `localhost:8881/example` and see what we've created so far!
 It's getting more and more exciting by the